MonuJangra-git/firewall-auto-setup/README.md

-# Firewall Auto Setup & Log Monitoring System
+# Firewall Access Control Automation

 A comprehensive Python-based firewall management system for Linux servers using `firewalld`.
 This project automates firewall rule configuration, service management, and provides logging functionality for all firewall operations.